susestudio/studio-help/200_create/300_howto/100_general.md

 ## Minimal X (Icewm) howtos

-This howtos are specific to the minimal X template.
-They are basically focus on making kiosk like applications.
-There are different ways to achieve that and different ways to control the window sizes.
-As the Minimal X has the Icewm window manager, most of them are related to this window manager.
+These howtos are specific to the minimal X template.
+They basically focus on creating KIOSK-like applications.
+There are different ways to achieve this and different ways to control the window sizes.
+As the Minimal X has the Icewm window manager, most of them relate to this window manager.

-## How to implement a KIOSK like application without window manager
+## How to implement a KIOSK-like application without window manager

-On some cases you may want to not have any window manager.
-This cases include when your application can get fullscreen and it is a single window application.
-You do that by editing the `/etc/inittab` file and the .bashrc file on the user home dir.
+In some cases you may not want to use any window manager, for example if your application can be run in fullscreen mode and it is a single window application.
+If so, edit the `/etc/inittab` file and the .bashrc file in the user home directory.

 **/etc/inittab**